krahets/hello-algo/en/docs/chapter_graph/graph.md

 Adjacency matrices have the following characteristics.

 - A vertex cannot be connected to itself, so the elements on the main diagonal of the adjacency matrix are meaningless.
-- For undirected graphs, edges in both directions are equivalent, thus the adjacency matrix is symmetric about the main diagonal.
+- For undirected graphs, edges in both directions are equivalent, thus the adjacency matrix is symmetric with regard to the main diagonal.
-- By replacing the elements of the adjacency matrix from $1$ and $0$ to weights, it can represent weighted graphs.
+- By replacing the elements of the adjacency matrix from $1$ and $0$ to weights, we can represent weighted graphs.

-When representing graphs with adjacency matrices, it is possible to directly access matrix elements to obtain edges, thus operations of addition, deletion, lookup, and modification are very efficient, all with a time complexity of $O(1)$.
+When representing graphs with adjacency matrices, it is possible to directly access matrix elements to obtain edges, resulting in efficient operations of addition, deletion, lookup, and modification, all with a time complexity of $O(1)$.
 However, the space complexity of the matrix is $O(n^2)$, which consumes more memory.

 ### 2. &nbsp; Adjacency list